aag13/configoat/README.md

        }
      }
    ```
-   - *nested* : Use this type for a nested YAML file (Available if you chose option 2 and 3 during setup). *path*
+   - *nested* : Use this type for a nested YAML file (Available if you chose option 2 or 3 during setup). *path*
-   is the relative path from the project root folder to that nested YAML file, e.g. *configs/yamls/nested.yaml*. ✨
+   is the relative path from the project root folder to that nested YAML file, e.g. *configs/yamls/nested.yaml*.
    All the variables which are defined in the specified nested YAML file will be available under the
-   namespace of the *var7* variable.
+   namespace of the *var7* variable. ✨
    ```yaml
    var7:
      type: 'nested'
      path: 'path/from/project/root/to/nested.yaml'
    ```
    - *script* : Use this type for a python script file (Available if you chose option 3 during setup). *path*
-   is the relative path from the project root folder to that nested script file, e.g. *configs/scripts/script.py*. ✨
+   is the relative path from the project root folder to that nested script file, e.g. *configs/scripts/script.py*.
    Only the variables which are defined in the *variable_list* property will be available from specified
-   nested script file under the namespace of the *var9* variable.
+   nested script file under the namespace of the *var9* variable. ✨
    ```yaml
    var9:
      type: 'script'